-Round Rock History: Washington Anderson House
+Round Rock History: The Sansom House

 Read moreThis grand old home in Round Rock, surrounded by stately live oaks, was built by Washington Anderson between 1855-1859.